MRtrix3/mrtrix3/docs/reference/commands/mrmetric.rst

 Description
 -----------

-computes a dissimilarity metric between two images.
-Currently only the mean squared difference is implemented
+Currently only the mean squared difference is implemented.

 Options
 -------